Traveling the rough road of not going anywhere

-FRESNO, California (KSEE) – As malls and movie theaters start to close down, the U.S. Surgeon General is getting help from social media influencers to spread the message that people should stay home.
+FRESNO, California (KGPE) – As malls and movie theaters start to close down, the U.S. Surgeon General is getting help from social media influencers to spread the message that people should stay home.

 The question now is how.